shgnplaatjies/Portfolio-Plugin-Wordpress/README.md

 ### Project Post Type

-A comprehensive custom post type for showcasing professional projects with the following features:
+A custom post type for showcasing professional projects with the following features:

 #### Required Fields
 - **Title** - The name of the project